 Lone Star College System has been opening doors to a better community for 40 years.
 With its beginnings in 1973, LSCS remains steadfast in its commitment to student success and credential completion.

 In 1972, residents in the Aldine, Humble and Spring Independent School Districts elected to create a junior college district, which became known as North Harris County College.
 The college opens its doors in the fall of 1973 and the 16-member staff welcomed 613 students to the first classes held at Aldine High School.

 Fast forward 40 years and Lone Star College System has grown to six colleges, multiple centers and two University Centers with 78,000 credit students and a total of more than 90,000 students.

-LSCS is now the largest institution of higher education in the Houston area and the fastest-growing community college system in the nation.
+LSCS is now the largest institution of higher education in the Houston area and is one of the fastest-growing community college systems in the nation.

 Five years ago, in 2008,Lone Star College System became the new name for the North Harris Montgomery Community College District after months of deliberation and a polling process that included input from more than 5,000 participants from the community.
 The board of trustees voted unanimously to change the name to Lone Star College System, which was the overwhelmingly favorite choice among those who participated.

 The original three school districts have been joined by eight others: New Caney in 1981, Tomball in 1982, Conroe in 1991, Willis and Splendora in 1996, Klein in 1998, and Cypress-Fairbanks and Magnolia in 2000.

 The Lone Star College System offices were relocated to their current location in The Woodlands in 2003.
 The Training and Development Center was added to serve as the home of the district's monthly board meetings as well as create an ideal learning facility for the college system and the community.

 President, Lone Star College-CyFair